-FIRST AID THAT NEUTRALIZES MALARIA AND FLU SYMPTOMS
+FIRST AID FOR MALARIA AND FLU INNOVATION

 Author: Eporu Ronald

 Last update: Feb 10, 2015 (Omission of the word weeks in the Summary corrected – Feb 13 and Applications of first aid updated -Feb 18)